MicrosoftDocs/security/compass/incident-response-playbook-phishing.md

 Note the differences between the Application (and ID) to the Resource (and ID).
 The application is the client component involved, whereas the Resource is the service / application in Azure AD.

-With this AppID, you can now perform research in the tenant:
+With this AppID, you can now perform research in the tenant.
+Here's an example:

 ```powershell
 Get-AzureADApplication -Filter "AppId eq '30d4cbf1-c561-454e-bf01-528cd5eafd58'"